dinuish94/trip-fare-calculator/README.md

 ### How to run the application

 - Run `mvn clean install` in the root folder
-- Run `java -jar target/trip-fare-calculator-1.0-SNAPSHOT-jar-with-dependencies.jar` in the root folder to run the application
+- Run `mvn spring-boot:run -Dspring-boot.run.arguments=src/main/resources/taps.csv` in the root folder to run the application (To give a different test file simply replace the file path  - `src/main/resources/taps.csv`)
 - Output csv can be found in the root folder as well once the application has run successfully

 **NOTE:**